CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.3.2.2 Mobile Device Management (MDM) .md

 **Implementation**

-Depending on what is specified in the concept, employees must have access to a self-service kiosk for setting up their own devices, or the administrators of the institution must completely configure the mobile devices for the employees.In Chapter 2, recommendations for action are presented on the basis of the three scenarios defined in the introduction.
+Depending on what is specified in the concept, employees must have access to a self-service kiosk for setting up their own devices, or the administrators of the institution must completely configure the mobile devices for the employees.
+In Chapter 2, recommendations for action are presented on the basis of the three scenarios defined in the introduction.
 Regardless of the method by which the configuration profiles are rolled out to the managed devices, it must be ensured that users can not delete the protection profiles without authorization.

 **Business**